Part of the Project

 I believe that as creatives we have a handful of power that we can use like in this instance to create our own narratives.

 Honey’s story is told in four chapters.
-Nemakhavhani explains that in these chapters, four so far, Honey is whoever she wants to be.
+Nemakhavhani explains that in these chapters, Honey is whoever she wants to be.
 “In the series we show this through the different attires Honey wears as well as the different roles she plays in the different chapters.”

 In chapter one, Honey is introduced brandishing a sjambok, a traditional leather whip.
 In chapter two, Nemakhavhani explores the dynamics of black hair.
 “Honey has an undercut as well as bob braids.
 She models around in a salon in Soweto.
 In this part of the series we basically are showing this sanctuary that has been a part of many women’s lives,” she explains.